Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-Together, these constructions characterize the vulnerability of loss functions in leaking private information about the ground truth labels, which we empirically verify on three publicly available datasets in Section~\ref{sec:experiments}.
-Additionally, to handle situations where the curator might require a submission of an actual ML model (and not just the prediction vector), we provide a construction of a feed-forward neural network, which can be used to carry out these label inference attacks (see Appendix~\ref{app:neural_network}).

-\textbf{Central Idea.} Our main algorithmic approach is to reduce codomain separability to the construction of sets with distinct subset sums.
+Throughout this paper, we assume that the adversary knows the loss function, number of datapoints $N$ and an upper bound $\tau$ on the resulting error (noise).
+We also assume that the loss is computed on all the datapoints.
+The main technical challenge here is to design prediction vectors for which a loss function demonstrates the required codomain separability to handle arbitrary noise levels.
+Our key idea here is to use sets with distinct subset sums.
 Two simple examples of such sets of size $n$ are $\{1,2,4,\dots,2^{n-1}\}$ and $\{\ln p_1, \dots, \ln p_n\}$, where $p_1,\dots,p_n$ are distinct primes.
-For the first set, the fact that each subset sum corresponds to representing an integer in its binary representation suffices to establish the distinction in the subset sums.
-For the second set, it suffices to use the fact that each integer has a unique prime factorization.
 Sets like these are useful when characterizing the sufficient conditions under which the required codomain separability can be achieved.
-For example, in the binary classification setting with $N$ datapoints, the following problem comes up often in our analysis:
+For example, in the binary classification setting with $N$ datapoints, the following problem comes up often in our analysis: $\text{Construct $\theta = [\theta_1,\dots,\theta_N]$ such that}$

 for some function $g$ and bound $b$.
 To satisfy this inequality, it suffices to set $\theta$ such that the set $g(\theta) := \{g(\theta_i),\dots,g(\theta_N)\}$ has all distinct subset sums.
 This is because the summation operators essentially filter out subsets of elements from the vector $\theta$, and because $\sigma_1 \neq \sigma_2$ in the minima operator, these subsets must differ in at least one element.
 Now, to ensure that the minimum difference of the subset sums in $g(\theta)$ is at least $b$, one can solve for $g(\theta_i) = 2^ib$ or $g(\theta_i) = b\ln p_i$ (or using some other set with distinct subset sums) depending on actual form of $g$ and the application.